jrh-dev/jrh-dev.github.io/_posts/2022-11-17-r-basics-grouping.md

 show_edit_on_github: false
 ---

-Data often contains information on a multitude of groups.
+Data often contains information pertaining to a multitude of groups.
 Producing summary or aggregated statistics for these groups is a common task.

-## An example dataset
+Being able to efficiently perform grouping operations is a powerful tool.

-There are many ways to produce summary statistics and aggregations using R, however, the most intuitive way to achieve this is likely to use the `tidyverse` package `dplyr`.
+There are many ways to produce summary statistics and aggregations using R, however, the one of most intuitive ways to achieve this is to use the `tidyverse` package `dplyr`.
 The `dplyr` package offers functions for aggregating and summarising data which are simple to use and that avoid some of the pitfalls found in alternative approaches.

-We can use the built in `iris` dataset.
-For a quick reminder of the contents of `iris`, lets try using the `head()` function.
+We can use the built in `iris` dataset to explore grouping in R. For a quick reminder of the contents of `iris`, lets use the `head()` function.

 {% highlight r %}

 head(iris)
 #'   Sepal.Length Sepal.Width Petal.Length Petal.Width Species
 #' 1          5.1         3.5          1.4         0.2  setosa